Sekky61/advent/README.md

 Solution to some of the AoC challanges.
 Written in Rust, trying to use iterators where possible.

-Includes Python script to download inputs from the official website.
+Includes Python script to download inputs from the official website and generate corresponding Rust module.

 ## Usage